 Participants must provide and wear specific caving clothes and boots.
 Tours may be cancelled due to a lack of required participants; proper caving equipment;or unforeseen incidents.
 Tour size is limited to a minimum of 2 visitors and a maximum of 5 visitors.
 Reservations are required for this tour and tour dates are limited.
+Tours are offered from mid-June to the end of August.
 Please call the visitor center for more information.
 Check the tour schedule for availability by tour date.

 America the Beautiful - The National Parks and Federal Recreational Lands Pass Program